-We evaluate compensation on a "performance year," rather than a "Summary Compensation Table" basis.
-This means, for 2020 for example, we analyzed our total direct compensation mix by adding together the actual salary earned in 2020, plus the bonus earned for 2020 performance, but paid in 2021, plus the long-term incentive award earned for 2020 performance, but granted in 2021.
+We evaluate compensation on a "performance year," rather than a "calendar year" basis.
+This means, for 2021 for example, we analyzed our total direct compensation mix by adding together the actual salary earned in 2021, plus the bonus earned for 2021 performance, but paid in 2022, plus the long-term incentive award earned for 2021 performance, but granted in 2022.
 We do not target a specific compensation mix; rather, we monitor executive compensation mix to ensure that our compensation mix objectives of emphasizing long-term performance-based compensation, are being met.
-The following pay mix charts reflect the mix of 2020 performance year compensation for the CEO and other named executive officers:
+The following pay mix charts reflect the mix of 2021 performance year compensation for the CEO and other named executive officers: